KQM-git/TCL/equipment/weapons/bows.md

 | The Cleansing Form | HP is increased by **16/20/24/28/32**%.
 When there are opponents nearby, the DMG dealt by the wielder of this weapon is increased by **20/25/30/35/40**%.
 This will take effect whether the character is on-field or not. |
 | Base ATK | 44 - 542 |
 | CRIT DMG | 19.2% - 88.2% |

+* The Cleansing Form does not seem to have a vertical range limit.
 {% endtab %}

 {% tab title="Details" %}